 Under this policy, students from other universities or colleges are also eligible for employment as temporary workers instead of student workers.

-The Libraries offer a salary of $7.25 with additional compensation offered based upon the time of day worked and the level of job responsibility.
+The Libraries offer a starting hourly wage of $7.75 with additional compensation offered based upon the time of day worked and the level of job responsibility.
 Longevity increases for student assistants are contingent upon funds being available.

 Available student assistant positions at the Libraries are frequently posted at the UGA Career Center website under Job Search.
 This website will lead you through registering and using the system.
 Once you find a position that interests you, follow the instructions on the posting to apply directly to an individual supervisor in the Libraries.